svipe/svipe-api-docs/oidc.md

 If the value for `display` in the call to authorize is `authref`, then a number of values are returned to facilitate the building of a custom QR code page.
-This is useful in a bot context where it's desirable to contain all interaction within the bot UI and not redirect to an external web page.
+This is useful in a bot context where it's desirable to contain all interaction within the bot UI and not redirect the user to an external web page.

 | Claim      | Description |